 Credit: Trish Matheny

-The Outdoor Research Aspire II also features top-quality components and a two-layer Gore-Tex Paclite outer fabric that performed well in most testing metrics.
+The Outdoor Research Aspire 3L features top-quality components and a three-layer AscentShell Dry, along with 100% Recycled Nylon 40D outer fabric that performed well in most testing metrics.

 How to Pick the Best Rain Jacket for You

-Before selecting the best rain jacket for your specific needs and outdoor pursuits, there are many features to consider.
-We suggest considering the amount of waterproof performance offered by the design, the number of textile layers, the overall weight and packable size, and the type of climate and activities you'll be using it for before settling on a final choice.
+To determine the best rain jacket for your specific needs and outdoor pursuits, we suggest considering the amount of waterproof performance offered by the design, the number of textile layers, the overall weight and packable size, and the type of climate and activities you'll be using it for before settling on a final choice.

 Waterproof or Water Resistant?